preetishkakkar/VoxelExample/README.md

 1.)
 Faced bit of challenge to figure out how to iterate through Unity's mesh implementation

 2.)
 Used triangle intersection to figure out collision with various voxels.
 It was bit challenging since I needed to figure out correct math, however, this is slow and should be optimized using octtree.
 This does however gives us opporunity to run the algorithm using compute shader.

+# ToDo

+1.)
+LOD implementation - Pass step size or voxel resolution to setup LOD

+2.)
+Voxel creation is super slow - Use octtree on CPU or move the current impl to Compute shaders

+3.)
+Explore URP or HDRP for rendering voxels